Company Seven.

 Mars symbolMars

 After 2003's spectacular appearance in the summer and autumn sky, Mars is a much less commanding presence in 2004.
 As 2004 begins, it appears high overhead at nightfall, and looks like a bright yellow-orange star.
 It drops lower in the sky during the winter and spring, losing a bit of brightness as it does so, then passes behind the Sun in September.
 It reemerges in the pre-dawn sky by around Halloween.
-It stages a beautiful encounter with Venus in the western evening sky in April and early November, and passes just a couple of degrees from Saturn in late November.
+It stages a beautiful encounter with Venus in the Wastern evening sky in April and early September, and passes just a couple of degrees from Saturn in late September.

 Jupiter symbolJupiter